Deseteral/resistere/README.md

 ### Software

 - Download or build from source resistere binary for your architecture.
-- Make sure you're Linux enviroment has [`tesla-control`](https://github.com/teslamotors/vehicle-command/blob/main/cmd/tesla-control/README.md) and Python 3 installed and in path.
+- Make sure your Linux environment has [`tesla-control`](https://github.com/teslamotors/vehicle-command/blob/main/cmd/tesla-control/README.md) and Python 3 installed and in path.
 - Prepare configuration file.

 ### Configuration